 Migration Museum Project – Who we are

-Barbara Roche Chair of the Migration Museum Project
+Barbara Roche Chair of the Migration Museum Project and trustee

 Barbara Roche is a former Government Minister and MP who was a Minister of State in the Home Office, Cabinet Office and ODPM.
 She was also Financial Secretary to the Treasury and a DTI Minister.
 As Minister of State at the Home Office she was the Immigration Minister and has been a long-standing advocate of the need for a National Migration Museum.